 Citizens of a State had the right to go before the courts of justice to seek redress for wrongs, sue, enforce contracts, etc., within any other State.
 These newly emancipated citizens by contrast, could claim no State citizenship in any State along with the privileges and immunities that go along with such citizenship while in another State.
 They could easily be treated as aliens and denied the right to hold property, sue, give evidence, make contracts, etc., when returning to the south after the war.

-What denial does Bingham speak of, education, jobs, a library card?
-No, denial to hold property, convey property, to sue, to seek vindication of civil wrongs under the law in State courts, to give evidence, to be held equal as any other citizen of the State before the courts of justice within the State, to be heard under the same laws of due process as everyone else and to be equally punished for like crimes as any other citizen, and to make and enforce contracts.
+What denial does Bingham speak of, education, a library card or same sex marriage?
+No, he is speaking of denial to hold property, convey property, to sue, to seek vindication of civil wrongs under the law in State courts, to give evidence, to be held equal as any other citizen of the State before the courts of justice within the State, to be heard under the same laws of due process as everyone else and to be equally punished for like crimes as any other citizen, and to make and enforce contracts.
 These basic rights are common to all citizens of every State to which government is established to protect, and therefore, cannot be denied to other citizens of another State (citizens of the United States).

 Governor Oliver P. Morton of Indiana said of the amendments first section at the time the amendment was before the States: